Social Audit Statement

 - MNC website

-- Dissemination of information has been achieved by conducting five international conferences and thirteen national workshops during the last few years the proceedings of which have been circulated to all key stakeholders.
+- Dissemination of information has been achieved by conducting five international conferences and fifteen national workshops during the last few years the proceedings of which have been circulated to all key stakeholders.

 - This information has also been published in the national press, MNC website and our in-house journal ‘Kalpatharu’ - a bi-annual publication with 400 copies circulated.

-- The media coverage of the various conferences/workshops/functions conducted at the centre sensitizes the community at large on the concept of Early Intervention in Mental Retardation and Developmental delays.
+- The media coverage of the various conferences/workshops/functions conducted at the centre sensitizes the community at large on the concept of Early Intervention in Intellectual disability and Developmental delays.

-- Government Schemes and in programmes conducted for
+- Government Schemes and in programs conducted for Special Schools

 - The Tamil Nadu state government has recognized Upanayan Early Intervention program and has adopted the same for implementation in all the 32 districts of the state.

-- The State office of the Sarva Siksha Abhiyan mooted by the Central Government has chosen MNC as its partner in curriculum adaptation and training their teachers/special educators.
+- The State Office of the Sarva Siksha Abhiyan has chosen MNC as its partner in training its special educators and therapists.
+About 640 of them were trained during this social accounting period.

-Objective No. 5 - Create professionals in special education through
+Objective 5 : Create professionals in special education through

 - Offering Accredited Courses offered by the Rehabilitation Council of India